We all know that exercise is an important part of staying healthy, but many people assume that as we get older, we should slow down.

-One of the great things about tai chi is that it’s considered “zero impact”, which means it’s suitable and adaptable for all ages and abilities.
+Another great thing about Tai Chi is that it’s a low impact sport, which means it’s suitable and adaptable for all ages and abilities.
 It doesn’t put too much pressure on ageing joints and bones, and even though the movements are slow, it still counts as stimulating exercise.

 How regular exercise in mid-life can reduce the risk of chronic disease

 Regular exercise is important throughout life – though it becomes even more important with age.
 This study found that regular exercise is the most important factor in promoting a high health-related quality of life in our later years.

 It not only improves physical and mental functions, but can actually reverse the effects of chronic disease.

 This is because, as well as improving muscle strength and balance, regular exercise can also boost heart health and energy levels, help us maintain a healthy weight, and reduce the risk of various health conditions.
 These include…